 I work Integratively, so draw upon a number of different approaches.
 All of which I have used and experienced for myself.
 These include a Person centered approach, Inner child work, Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), Compassion Focused Therapy (CFT), Motivational Interviewing, Trauma Informed approaches and others.

 The process once we’re

-After the first session, I usually suggest that we do an initial 6 sessions, then we can check in together after that and decide what we believe is required going from there.
-Of course, if you decide you need a break or want to explore other options, just let me know.
-I can refer you on to someone else or another service, if wanted.
+I usually suggest that we do an initial 6 sessions, then we can check in together after that and decide what is best for you from there.

 What’s my experience?